Braves' run of 6 straight NL East titles ends with 4-3 loss to Marlins

 MIAMI (AP) — The Atlanta Braves' run of six straight NL East titles ended Friday night with a 4-3 loss to the Miami Marlins as Jake Burger singled and doubled.

-Atlanta (83-71) cannot mathematically win the division but entered Friday two games back for the last NL wild-card spot.
+Atlanta (83-71) cannot mathematically win the division and trails by two games back for the last NL wild-card spot.
+The Braves have eight games left, including three at home against a New York Mets team they are trying to overcome.

+"What we do is we worry about today,” manager Brian Snitker said.
+“We're going to want to go 1-0 tomorrow.
+We control our own destiny, and we need to win the rest of them.
+We're down to eight, and we need to take care of business tomorrow.”

 Kyle Stowers also singled and doubled for Miami (57-97), on track for its worst record since going 57-105 in 2019.